 - Car Show Participants Entre Fee: $10.00 (plus admission fees for each person)

-- Free Admission for Police, Fire, Active Military, First Responders
+- Free Admission for Police, Fire, Active Military, and First Responders

 Lake Catherine Farms is a family-owned and operated U-Pick blueberry and blackberry farm located in Groveland, FL.
 In addition to U-Pick blueberries and blackberries, they also have pre-picked berries, ice cream, raw honey, homemade jams, baked goods, blueberry lemonade, and much more.